IEAWindTask37/IEA-15-240-RWT/HAWC2/README.md

 The blade models can be changed by toggling the `filename` and `FPM` options in the blade's `timoshenko_input` block.

-**NOTE**: If using the no-torsion model, you must also update the controller block using the controller parameters provided in `control/controller_block_notorsion.txt`.
-No controller parameters are provided for the BTC blade, but they can be tuned with HAWCStab2.
+More instructions on using the no-torsion model are provided below.
+Note that neither controller parameters nor operational data are provided for the BTC blade, but they can be calculated using HAWCStab2.

 To compare HAWC2 with ElastoDyn, you should use the no-torsion blade model.
 To compare HAWC2 with BeamDyn, you should use the fully flexible blade model.
 The stiff model is provided purely for convenience.

+## Using no-torsion model

+If using the no-torsion model, in addition to changing the blade model, you must also update the controller parameters for the HAWC2 simulation, and the operational data file for the HAWCStab2 block.
+The controller parameters for the no-torsion model are provided in `control/controller_block_notorsion.txt`.
+The operational data file for the no-torsion model is given in `data/operation_nofpm_notorsion.dat`